-Beth Carden, executive director of the Henderson County Tourism Authority starts ticking off bullet points: Hendersonville is one of the smallest towns in the United States with a paid symphony.
+Beth Carden, former executive director of the Henderson County Tourism Authority starts ticking off bullet points: Hendersonville is one of the smallest towns in the United States with a paid symphony.
 Thirty restaurants line Main Street, and none are chains.
 Three Coca-Cola murals are painted on the brick sides of buildings.
 Bear statues are scattered downtown.
 The Flat Rock Playhouse (the State Theatre of North Carolina) and the Carl Sandburg Home are nearby.
 Carden talks as she drives out of town on a winding road that steadily climbs through the woods toward Jump Off Rock, a boulder next to a small parking lot that offers breathtaking views of four states.

 Hendersonville keeps growing, changing.
 And yet, it remains unspoiled.
 Today, it’s a modern mountain town.

 Generations of woodworkers in Hickory have learned the trade from their forebears. photograph by Stacey Van Berkel